lammps/lammps/doc/src/Howto_grid.rst

 fixed or shrink-wrapped boundaries.

-If load-balancing is invoked by the :doc:`balance <balance>` or :doc:`fix balance <fix_balance>` commands, then the sub-domain owned by a processor will change which would also change which grid points they own.
-Some of the commands listed below support that operation; others do not.
-Eventually we plan to have all commands which define and store per-grid data support load-balancing.
+If load-balancing is invoked by the :doc:`balance <balance>` or :doc:`fix balance <fix_balance>` commands, then the sub-domain owned by a processor will change which may also change which grid points they own.

+Post-processing and visualization of per-grid data can be enabled by the :doc:`dump grid <dump>`, :doc:`dump grid/vtk <dump>`, and :doc:`dump image <dump_image>` commands, the latter by using its optional *grid* keyword.
+The `OVITO visualization tool
+<https://www.ovito.org>`_ also plans (as of Nov 2022) to add support
+for visualizing per-grid data (along with atoms) using the :doc:`dump grid <dump>` output format.

 .. note::

    For developers, distributed grids are implemented within the code via two classes: Grid2d and Grid3d.
-These partition the grid across processors and have methods which allow forward and reverse communication of ghost grid data.
+These partition the grid across processors and have methods which allow forward and reverse communication of ghost grid data as well as load balancing.
 If you write a new compute or fix which needs a distributed grid, these are the classes to look at.
 A new pair style could use a distributed grid by having a fix define it.
+We plan (as of Nov 2022) to add a section in the :doc:`Developer <Developer>` section of the manual with a detailed description of how to use these classes.

 ----------

 These are the commands which currently define or use distributed
 grids:

+* :doc:`fix ttm/grid <fix_ttm>` - store electron temperature on grid
 * :doc:`fix ave/grid <fix_ave_grid>` - time average per-atom or per-grid values
-* :doc:`fix ttm/grid <fix_ttm>` - store electron temperature on grid
 * :doc:`compute property/grid <compute_property_grid>` - generate grid IDs and coords
-* :doc:`dump grid <dump>` - output per-grid values
+* :doc:`dump grid <dump>` - output per-grid values in LAMMPS format
+* :doc:`dump grid/vtk <dump>` - output per-grid values in VTK format
+* :doc:`dump image grid <dump_image>` - include colored grid in output images
 * :doc:`kspace_style pppm <kspace_style>` (and variants) - FFT grids
 * :doc:`kspace_style msm <kspace_style>` (and variants) - MSM grids